 Often though it's hard to even tell how things are shot in because the lighting of scenes is truly atrocious for most of the runtime.
 This is a drama film where you can't see faces, hands, eyes or even sections of rooms which should be a huge red flag.
-Towards the end, there's a scene around a piano which just embodied the unnatural and overshadowed visual look you can't connect with.
+Toward the end, there's a scene around a piano which just embodies the unnatural and overshadowed visual look you can't connect with.
 The ensemble cast lead by Buzan and Torem is much better than the material they are working with as are the music cues weaving in and out so it's a shame that the outing feels, to emphasise the word even more, lazy.

-Smileys: Actors and use of music were good enough
+Smileys: Actors were good enough